 The robust flavor of the pickling spices is pronounced without being overwhelming, and the sourness of the fresh curd complements the spices perfectly.
 If you are fond of pickles, you will love achari paneer!

 I also like that this recipe is made without any onions or garlic.
-If you have an aversion to alliums, don’t fret!
+If you have an aversion to alliums, don’t worry!
 This tangy paneer gravy recipe was made for you.
 That said, if you’re a fan of onions and garlic, you can absolutely add them.

 My friends, this is a really good paneer achari recipe.
-The taste is similar to that of grilled Achari paneer tikka, but you get soft pieces of paneer in a smooth, luxurious gravy.
-If you are looking for a new way to prepare your paneer, stop your scrolling and get to cooking!
+The taste is similar to that of dry and grilled Achari Paneer Tikka, but you get soft pieces of paneer in a smooth, luxurious creamy gravy.

-How to Make Achari Paneer
+How to make Achari Paneer

 1. First take the achari or pickling spices in a pan.
 The five pickling spices in clockwise order are: